Photo by Diego Delso

 The Essential Florentine Food Experience

-Florence has the most important regional food tradition in Italy — the extraordinary bistecca alla Fiorentina (the most important single dish in Florentine cuisine: the extraordinary T-bone steak from the extraordinary Chianina cattle (the oldest cattle breed in the world — the extraordinary 3,000-year-old Tuscany breed, the most important beef cattle in Italy, the most prestigious single breed in European beef culture), the extraordinary 1kg minimum weight (the most substantial restaurant portion in Italy), the extraordinary al sangue (the extraordinary rare — the only acceptable preparation in Florence: the extraordinary 5-minute total cooking, the extraordinary red center, and the extraordinary salt and rosemary finishing (the most important Florentine preparation rule: olive oil only after cooking, never before))):
+Florence has the most important regional food tradition in Italy, and its flagship dish is the bistecca alla Fiorentina: a T-bone steak from Chianina cattle — the oldest cattle breed in the world, a 3,000-year-old Tuscan lineage and the most prestigious beef breed in Europe — served at a 1kg minimum weight, the heftiest restaurant portion in Italy.
+It comes al sangue (rare), the only acceptable preparation in Florence: about 5 minutes total cooking, a red center, and a salt-and-rosemary finish, with the cardinal Florentine rule that olive oil goes on only after cooking, never before.

-- Trattoria Mario (the most authentic cheap trattoria in Florence — the extraordinary shared tables, the extraordinary €12 lunch, the extraordinary ribollita, and the extraordinary authenticity (the most real Florence dining experience at the most accessible price))
+• Trattoria Mario — the most authentic cheap trattoria in Florence: shared tables, a €12 lunch, an excellent ribollita, and the realest Florence dining experience at the most accessible price

 FAQ

 What is the best Florence neighborhood for hotels?
-The extraordinary historic center (within the extraordinary city walls — the extraordinary 10-minute walk to every major monument) for the most convenient experience.
-The extraordinary Oltrarno (the most authentic local experience — the extraordinary artisan quarter, the extraordinary Palazzo Pitti, and the extraordinary quieter character).
-The extraordinary Fiesole hills (the extraordinary villa hotels with the extraordinary Florence panorama — for the most visually spectacular experience at a 20-minute taxi from the extraordinary center).
+The historic center — within the city walls, a 10-minute walk to every major monument — for maximum convenience.
+The Oltrarno for the local experience: the artisan quarter, Palazzo Pitti, and a quieter character.
+The Fiesole hills for the villa hotels and their Florence panorama — the most visually spectacular option, a 20-minute taxi from the center.

 Is it worth visiting Florence in August?
-August is the most challenging month in Florence — the extraordinary heat (34–38°C), the extraordinary closure of many Italian businesses (the extraordinary Ferragosto — the extraordinary 15 August national holiday and the extraordinary 2-week closure of many Italian restaurants and shops: the most Italian holiday tradition), and the extraordinary crowds.
-The extraordinary compensations: the extraordinary lower hotel prices (many international business visitors leave in August), the extraordinary evening cultural program (the extraordinary Estate Fiesolana (the most celebrated outdoor cultural festival in Florence — the extraordinary summer concerts in the extraordinary Roman theater at Fiesole)), and the extraordinary fewer queue days at the extraordinary Uffizi (the extraordinary August: the Italian visitor numbers decrease while the international visitor numbers increase — the most complex Florence crowd dynamic).
+August is the most challenging month in Florence: heat of 34–38°C, heavy crowds, and widespread closures around Ferragosto — the 15 August national holiday, Italy’s most sacred holiday tradition, when many restaurants and shops shut for 2 weeks.
+The compensations: lower hotel prices (many international business visitors leave in August), a strong evening cultural program — the Estate Fiesolana, Florence’s leading outdoor cultural festival, with summer concerts in the Roman theater at Fiesole — and somewhat gentler queues at the Uffizi, since Italian visitor numbers decrease in August even as international numbers rise, the trickiest crowd dynamic of the Florence year.